A. Submittal and Approval of a Landscape Documentation Package.

 e.
 Plants with widely differing water requirements shall be valved separately.
 As an example, separate trees from small shrubs and cactus from other shrubs.
 Multiple emitter point sources of water for large shrubs and trees must provide continuous bands of moisture from the root ball out to the mature drip line plus 20 percent of the plant diameter.
 See Appendix C of this chapter for more information on emitter spacing and wetted area.

 f.
 Most plants require 50 percent or more of the soil volume within the drip line to be wetted by the irrigation system.
 See Appendix C of this chapter for more information.
-For additional information on plant watering and plant relative water needs, see the plant list section of the “Lush and Efficient, Landscape Gardening in the Coachella Valley” or a list provided by the local agency.
+For additional information on plant watering and plant relative water needs, see the plant list section of the “Lush and Efficient, Desert Friendly Landscaping in the Coachella Valley” or a list provided by the local agency.

 5. Recycled Water Specifications.